bhatti/formicary/public/docs/readme.md

 - Authentication and authorization using OAuth and JWT standards.
 - Graceful shutdown of queen server and ant workers that can receive a shutdown signal and the server/worker processes stop accepting new work but waits until completion of in-progress work.
 Also, supports abrupt shutdown of queen server so that jobs can be resumed from the task that was in the progress.
-As the task work is handled by the ant worker, no worker is lost.
+As the task work is handled by the ant worker, no work is lost.
 - Metrics/auditing/usage of jobs and user actions.

 ## Requirements: